conduktor/conduktor-docs/docs/platform/configuration/http-proxy-configuration.md

 ---
 sidebar_position: 6
 title: HTTP Proxy Configuration
-description: Specify proxy settings that Conduktor Platform should use to access the Internet.
+description: Specify proxy settings that Conduktor should use to access the Internet.
 The HTTP proxy works for both HTTP and HTTPS connections.
 ---

 # HTTP Proxy Configuration
-Specify proxy settings that Conduktor Platform should use to access the Internet.
+Specify proxy settings that Conduktor should use to access the Internet.
 The HTTP proxy works for both HTTP and HTTPS connections.

 There are 5 properties you can set to specify the proxy that will be used by the http protocol handler: